amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 }
 ```

-This just add the new element into the `todos` array and reolve the promise.
+This just adds the new element into the `todos` array and resolve the promise.
 That's all.
 Go ahead a test it out creating a new todo element.

 ## UPDATE: on double click

-Let's add an event listener for double click on each todo.
+Let's add an event listener to double click on each todo.
 That way, we can change the content.
 Editing is a little tricky since we need to display an input form.
 Then when the user clicks enter it should update the value.
 Finally, it should hide the input and just display the label with the updated value.
 Let's do that by keeping a temp variable called `editing` which could be true or false.

 ```html src/app/todo/todo.component.html
 <li *ngFor="let todo of todos" [ngClass]="{completed: todo.isDone, editing: todo.editing}" >